-The reporting requirements of the Inspector General Act of 1978, as amended, are listed in the following table along with the location of the required information.
+The following table lists the reporting requirements of the Inspector General Act of 1978, as amended, along with the location of the required information.
 The work "None" appears where this is no data to report under a particular requirement.

-Reference Reporting Requirements Page Section 4(a)(2) Review of legislation and regulations 19 Section 5(a)(1) Significant problems, abuses, and deficiencies relating to the administration of programs and operations None Section 5(a)(2) Recommendations with respect to significant problems, abuses, or deficiencies None Section 5(a)(3) Significant recommendations included in previous reports on which corrective action has not been taken (Table 1) 16 Section 5(a)(4) Matters referred to prosecutive authorities None Section 5(a)(5) Summary of instances where information was refused None Section 5(a)(6) Listing of reports by subject matter (Table 2) 16 Section 5(a)(7) Summary of significant reports 9 Section 5(a)(8) Statistical table - Reports with questioned costs (Table 3) 17 Section 5(a)(9) Statistical table - Recommendations that funds be put to better use (Table 4) 17 Section 5(a)(10) ' ' Section 5(a)(11) Description and explanation of significant revised management decisions None Section 5(a)(12) Significant management decisions with which the Inspector General disagrees None Section 5(a)(13) Information under section 804(b) of the Federal Financial Management Improvement Act of 1996 None Section 5(a)(14)(15)(16) Peer review activity on OIG and Peer review activity by OIG on another OIG 23 Section 5(a)(17) Statistical Table - Investigative Reports / Summary of Investigative Activity for the Reporting Period of October 1, 2023, to March 31, 2024 (Table 6) 18 Section 5(a)(18) Description of metrics used for developing the data for the statistical table under Section 5(a)(17) None Section 5(a)(19) Report on each investigation involving a senior Government employee where allegations of misconduct were substantiated 23 Section 5(a)(20) Description of whistleblower retaliation None Section 5(a)(21) Description of any attempt by establishment to interfere with the independence including budget constraints, resisted to or objected to oversight, delayed access to information None Section 5(a)(22) Description of particular circumstances of each inspection, evaluation, and audit conducted that is closed and was not disclosed to the public; and investigation conducted by the Office involving a senior Government employee that is closed and was not disclosed to the public 24
+Reference Reporting Requirements Page Section 404(a)(2) Review of legislation and regulations 19 Section 405(b)(1) Significant problems, abuses, and deficiencies relating to the 20 administration of programs and operations Section 405(b)(2) Recommendations with respect to significant problems, abuses, or 20 deficiencies Section 405(b)(3) Significant recommendations included in previous reports on which 20 corrective action has not been taken (Table 1) Section 405(b)(4) Matters referred to prosecutive authorities 20 Section 405(b)(5) Summary of instances where information was refused 20 Section 405(b)(6) Listing of reports by subject matter (Table 2) 16 Section 405(b)(7) Summary of significant reports 10 Section 405(b)(8) Statistical table - Reports with questioned costs (Table 3) 17 Section 405(b)(9) Statistical table - Recommendations that funds be put to better use 17 (Table 4) Section 405(b)(10) Summary of each audit, inspection, and evaluation report issued before 20 this reporting period for which no management decision was made by end of the reporting period, no establishment comment was returned within 60 days; or for those with any outstanding unimplemented recommendations, including the potential aggregate cost savings (Table 5) Section 405(b)(11) Description and explanation of significant revised management 20 decisions Section 405(b)(12) Significant management decisions with which the Inspector General 21 disagrees Section 405(b)(13) Information under section 804(b) of the Federal Financial Management 21 Improvement Act of 1996 Sections Peer review activity on OIG and Peer review activity by OIG on 21 405(b)(14)(15)(16) another OIG Section 5(b)(17) Statistical Table - Investigative Reports / Summary of Investigative 21 Activity for the Reporting Period of October 1, 2022, to March 31, 2023 (Table 6) Section 405(b)(18) Description of metrics used for developing the data for the statistical 21 table under Section 5(a)(17) Section 405(b)(19) Report on each investigation involving a senior Government employee 22 where allegations of misconduct were substantiated Section 405(b)(20) Description of whistleblower retaliation 22 Section 405(b)(21) Description of any attempt by establishment to interfere with 22 independence including budget constraints, resisted to or objected to oversight, delayed access to information Section 405(b)(22) Description of particular circumstances of each inspection, evaluation, 22 and audit conducted that is closed and was not publicly disclosed; and investigations conducted by the Office involving a senior Government employee that is closed and was not disclosed to the public PL 117-348 § Anti-Trafficking-In-Persons Activity 22 122(e)

-First Half of FY 2024 Freedom of Information Act Requests
+First Half of FY 2025 Freedom of Information Act Requests

 Activity Total

 Number of Freedom of Information Act (FOIA) Requests Received 0

 Number of FOIA Requests Processed 0

 Number Granted

 Number Partially Granted

 Number Not Granted

 Reasons for Denial

 No Records Available

 Referred to Other Agencies

 Requests Denied in Full Exemption 3

 Requests Denied in Full Exemption 5

 Requests Denied in Full Exemption 7(A)

 Requests Denied in Full Exemption 7(C)

-Request Withdrawn
+Request Withdrawn 0

 Not a Proper FOIA Request

 Not an Agency Record

 Duplicate Request

 Other

 Requests for OIG Reports from Congress and Other Government Agencies

 Received

 Processed

 Number of OIG Reports/Documents Released in Response to Requests